 The amount of credit Harper College grants for each CLEP test is listed on the CLEP Scoring Criteria page.

 CLEP tests are designed for people who feel they are already knowledgeable in a specific subject.
 If you need credit in a subject in order to graduate, but have no previous experience or knowledge of the subject, it is generally not recommended you try to teach yourself enough "from scratch" to pass a CLEP test.
 You are better off taking the course you need.

 If you have experience or knowledge in a subject area and would like to "brush up" a bit before taking a CLEP test, you should first consult The Official Handbook for the CLEP Examinations as well as the study guides on-line.
 This book gives you an outline of the content of each CLEP test and suggestions for texts and review materials.
 The Harper College bookstore may carry this publication.
 Various commercial publishers also sell CLEP study guides.
 We cannot recommend which of these are best.
 Before spending your money, check your local library.

 If you've read all the attached information carefully, but still have a question, call the Harper College Assessment and Testing Center, Building A, Room A148, 847.925.6541.
-We'll be happy to try to help you.
-If your question concerns the policies of another school or institution, you should contact them directly.
+We'll be happy to try and help you.
+If your question concerns the policies of another school or institution, you should contact that institution directly.